 Nothing could top Seville, or so I thought.
 An older Scottish lady I had made friends with in Seville recommended that I visit Cordoba.
 I thought ‘why not?’.
 It was July, and very, very hot.
 Our coach felt as though it took an age to travel the 95 minutes or so north, but when I got there, it was certainly worth it.

 Cordoba was an important place to both the Moors and Romans, according to our silver-haired tour guide.
 Put it this way: when you see La Mezquita – the world-famous mosque dating from the eight century that I had no idea existed before – you will understand.
 I witnessed some of the greatest architecture I have ever seen, and sipped coffee while I looked at Byzantine and Renaissance art work.
 I decided to opt against heading to the bar, as had another trip the next day.

-Malaga.
+I booked a taxi to Malaga.
 I learnt later that I had pretty much done things the wrong way around, and maybe should have started here.
 I decided to abandon the city for a while and instead head to the beach on the Costa del Sol… for an hour or two.
 Which turned into a week…

 In short, I ended up meeting an American girl and dating her for the next three months, staying at her place in Cabopino Marina before marrying her two years later.
 We got married in the Mayor de la Encarcion church, and are expecting our first child in June 2018.

 For me, a random choice to head to Andalucía ended up being the most important of my life…